ngjunsiang/laymansguide-src/issue007/issue007.md

 <hr/>

-Issue summary: HTTP is a set of rules for sending and receiving documents that link to other documents.
-According to the rules, if you want a document, you (the client) must send a (HTTP) request to a server, which will return a response.
+Issue summary: HTTP is a set of rules for sending and receiving webpages that link to other webpages.
+According to the rules, if you want a webpages, you (the client) must send a (HTTP) request to a server, which will return a response.

+## What I’ll be covering next

-Next few issues: How does a server let the client know if there’s something wrong with their HTTP request?
+**Next few issues:** How does a server let the client know if there’s something wrong with their HTTP request?
 What does an HTTP request look like?
 How do I make an HTTP request?
 What’s the difference between HTTP and HTTPS?

 <hr/>